ros-navigation/docs.nav2.org/dev_containers/dev_containers_docs/development_guide.md

 Finally, the `postCreateCommand` is executed, which also reruns whenever the container is started or restarted.
 Specifically, for this project, this command makes a last few tweaks to the user's environment to improve the development experience.

 To speed up subsequent startups, volumes that are mounted to the container store a persistent ccache and colcon workspace, while the environment is set to enable [ccache](https://ccache.dev/) via [colcon mixins](https://github.com/colcon/colcon-mixin-repository).
 These volumes are labeled using the [`devcontainerId`](https://containers.dev/implementors/json_reference/#variables-in-devcontainerjson) variable, which uniquely identify the dev container on a Docker host, allowing us to refer to a common identifier that is unique to the dev container, while remaining stable across rebuilds.
-This is especially useful for:
+This is useful for:

 - Caching
   - Enables colcon workspaces and ccache to persist between container rebuilds